 Index of Bird Diseases ...
 Symptoms & Potential Causes ...
 Bird Species & Diseases They are Most Susceptible to ...
 Bird Health Care ...
 Glossary of Avian Medical Terms ...
 Medications Used in Avian & Exotic Medicine and Pharmaceutical Terms ...
 How to administer oral medications to a bird

-Burns from landing on hot burners or pans should be treated immediately with cool, not icy, water, and provided with emergency veterinary care.
+Burns from coming in contact with hot burners or pans should be treated immediately with cool, not icy, water, and provided with emergency veterinary care.

 Until veterinary care is available, supportive care should be given: